abdogomaa270/Elearning/README.md

 # Elearning
-this a platform for selling courses ,
-2 types of users [ Admin, Student]
-/app/project there is folders , each one refere to an entity in this project with it's service and controller  except Auth functionality
+/app/project there is folders , each one refere to an entity in this project with it's service and controller  except Auth functionality ,, I have been involved in the development of an e-learning system that aims to provide users with access to a wide range of courses and resources.
+In this system, the admin is responsible for storing and managing resources such as categories, subcategories, and courses.
+Users can view and purchase courses, take quizzes, and receive certificates from their instructors upon completion.

-Requirement's based on business logic:
-  -user can review categories on the system and subcategories at each category -and review courses at ervery subcategories , user can review course details -there is no online-payment , so how users will pay courses ?
-  -each user has field 'balance' , users send request to admin to charge coins -admin will contact users and get his money then he accept users requests and their balance will be updated -users can pay courses with their balance and got access to this course -user can take quiz on each course he finished and if he passed quiz , he will get certificate from the instructor -admin has privillages to many functions like storing and deleteing anything
+One of the unique features of this e-learning system is the ability for users to purchase courses using their balance.
+Users can request to charge their balance by sending a request to the admin, and the admin approves the request.
+This allows users to easily manage their finances and make purchases without the need for external payment systems.